 Underwriting fees and expenses related to the procurement of debt are deferred and amortized over the life of the related long-term debt.
 These costs are recorded as a reduction in the recorded balance of the outstanding long-term debt.
-In previous years, in conjunction with the issuance of long-term debt (see Note 7), the Community incurred \$449,079 of debt issuance costs.
-Unamortized debt expense is shown net of accumulated amortization of \$157,907 and \$146,120 at September 30, 2023 and 2022, respectively.
+In years prior to October 1, 2022, and in conjunction with the issuance of long-term debt (see Note 7), the Community incurred \$449,079 of debt issuance costs.
+Unamortized debt expense is shown net of accumulated amortization of \$175,359 and \$157,907 at September 30, 2024 and 2023, respectively.